astropy/halotools/docs/source_notes/empirical_models/factories/hod_mock_factory_source_notes.rst

 Briefly, this phase does as many tasks in advance of actual mock population as possible to improve the efficiency of MCMCs (see below for details).

-By default, instantiating the factory also triggers the `HodMockFactory.populate` method to be called.
+By default, instantiating the mock factory also triggers the `HodMockFactory.populate` method to be called.
 This is the method that actually creates the galaxy population.
 By calling the `HodMockFactory.populate` method, a new ``galaxy_table`` attribute is created and bound to the ``model.mock`` instance.